green-coding-solutions/example-applications/test/README.md

 To run the tests, first make sure that your green-metrics-tool testing setup is complete.
 Full instructions on how to do so can be found in `green-metrics-tool/test/README.MD`, but in short, you simply have to run the `green-metrics-tool/test/setup-test-env.sh` script.

 ## Running
-In green-metris-tool tests subfolder, make sure you first run the `green-metrics-tool/test/start-test-containers.sh` script.
+In green-metris-tool tests subfolder, make sure you have the GMT properly installed and then first run the `green-metrics-tool/test/start-test-containers.sh` script.
 This will start the docker containers necessary to run the green metrics tool tests.

-Then from the `example-applications/test` directory, just run `pytest`
+Then from the `example-applications/test` directory, just run `pytest smoke_test.py -k "test_all_directories"`

 To test a single directory, run something like this: